Achlys2004/Automated-Time-Table-Scheduler/necessary_details.md

-  "availableTimeSlots": [string],            // Optional: Available time slots (uses default if not provided) "breakTimes": [string],                    // Optional: Break times (uses default if not provided) "maxSessionsPerDay": int,                  // Optional: Maximum sessions per day per subject (defaults to 2) "desiredFreePeriods": int                  // Optional: Desired number of free periods in the timetable }
+  "availableTimeSlots": [string],            // Optional: Available time slots (uses default if not provided) "breakTimes": [string],                    // Optional: Break times (uses default if not provided) "maxSessionsPerDay": int,                  // Optional: Maximum sessions per day per subject (defaults to 2) "desiredFreePeriods": int                  // Optional: Desired number of free periods in the timetable (defaults to 9) }
 ```